stijnvc/holo-alfa/README.md

 Edit `_config.yml`!

 You can find `_config.yml` in your site's root directory.
-This configuration file contains some necessary settings and some optional customization settings. **All settings are explained in `_config.yml` itself.**
+This configuration file contains some necessary settings and some optional customization settings. **All settings are explained in `_config.yml` itself.** Also make sure to use the developement configuration file (`_config_dev.yml`) for running your site locally.
+This way you don't get your URLs mixed up.

 There are some customizations that can't be done in `_config.yml`.
 These include: